⏪ Go Home

 References

 Most locum agencies will ask for references to cover every single role you have listed on your CV.
-If you did one week of shadowing in ED, then you may need to provide a reference for that period, or risk it not counting as ‘experience’.
+If you did one week of shadowing in ED, then you may need to provide a reference for that period or risk it not counting as ‘experience’.
 Some hospitals will not allow you to locum in departments where you lack previous experience so collecting references is essential.

 Keep hard copies of hand-written or hand-signed references in your paper portfolio, along with printouts of all digital references that you have collected over time.